Google affiliate scraps plan for Toronto smart city project

 Heated streets would have melted ice and snow on contact.
 Sensors would have monitored traffic and protect pedestrians.
 Driver-less shuttles would have carried people to their doors.

 But some Canadians balked at the privacy implications of giving one of the most data-hungry companies on the planet the means to wire up everything from street lights to pavement.
-Changes were since made to make it more palatable.
+Changes were since made to make it more palatable but some celebrated Google's decision to scrap it.

-“We concluded that it no longer made sense to proceed with the Quayside project, and let Waterfront Toronto know yesterday,” Doctoroff said.
+“This is a major victory for the responsible citizens who fought to protect Canada’s democracy, civil and digital rights, as well as the economic development opportunity," said former BlackBerry chief executive Jim Balsillie, a smartphone pioneer.
+“Sidewalk Toronto will go down in history as one of the more disturbing planned experiments in surveillance capitalism.”

+Doctoroff had said the company was not looking to monetize people’s personal information in the way that Google does now with search information.
+He had said the plan was to invent so-far-undefined products and services that Sidewalk Labs could market elsewhere.